resistics/resistics/docs/source/tutorial/masks.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 A more useful visualisation of masks is to see how removing selected time windows effects the statistics.
 In the :doc:`Statistics <statistics>` section, the plotting of statistics was demonstrated.
 Plotting statistics with masks applied is similar.

-Load the project and use the :meth:`~resistics.project.projectMask.getMaskData` method of the :mod:`~resistics.project.projectMask` module to open up a previous calculated mask dataset at a sampling frequency of 4096 Hz.
+Load the project and use the :meth:`~resistics.project.mask.getMaskData` method of the :mod:`~resistics.project.mask` module to open up a previous calculated mask dataset at a sampling frequency of 4096 Hz.

 .. literalinclude:: ../../../examples/tutorial/masksAndStatistics.py
     :linenos:
     :language: python
-    :lines: 1-11
+    :lines: 1-10
     :lineno-start: 1

 Next, get a set of masked windows for an evaluation frequency of 1024 Hz, which translates to decimation level 0 and evaluation frequency index 0.